Skip to main content

 • AB- this is very rare and can only be used on other Type AB cats Only

-Q: What takes place for the actual blood donation?
+What takes place for the actual blood donation?

-A: For the procedure itself, dogs are gently placed on their sides atop comfortable bedding and soothed while the area on and around their jugular vein is cleaned and prepped.
+For the procedure itself, dogs are gently placed on their sides atop comfortable bedding and soothed while the area on and around their jugular vein is cleaned and prepped.
 Once the area has been sterilized and, if necessary, clipped or shaved.
 If the dog is too anxious- light sedation will be given to help with their nerves.

 For cats they are placed on comfy bedding and given a light sedative every time, as cats are more anxious by nature.
 Once the pet is ready, the blood is then drawn through a needle into a sterile collection set.

-Q: Does my pet have to stay the night?
+Does my pet have to stay the night?

-A: After the blood has been collected, dogs are given belly rubs, and edible treats and/or IV fluids help hydrate and replace blood lost during the procedure.
+After the blood has been collected, dogs are given belly rubs, and edible treats and/or IV fluids help hydrate and replace blood lost during the procedure.
 Cats’ sedation is reversed and they are given food as well as subcutaneous fluids to help with the blood loss.
 There are little to no side effects to the donor pet except possible bruising at the site of collection, but that goes away within two to three days.
 Your pet will be able to go home the same day after waking up.
 They can have a small meal when they get home.

-Q: How often can pets donate?
+How often can pets donate?

-A: The amount of blood drawn is not enough to affect your pet’s health.
+The amount of blood drawn is not enough to affect your pet’s health.
 Dogs and cats can safely donate every six weeks.
 The blood is then given slowly to the recipient and we hope for the best.

 If you have any other questions regarding this please contact the practice at 217-342-7444 for details